Sandoramix/SpotiShortcut/README.md

 # SpotiType-helper
-Testing spotify api with python3
+- Add/Delete the song you're listening to with a simple shorcut (Testing spotify api with python3)

 - It uses spotipy & sqlite3 for local storage
 - Tkinter not yet used